ietf-wg-spice/draft-ietf-spice-use-cases/draft-ietf-spice-use-cases.md

 # Introduction

-There is a need to more clearly document verifiable credentials - that is credentials that utilize the issuer, holder, and verifier (three party) model across various work IETF, ISO, W3C, and other SDOs.
-This need particularly arises in use cases for verifiable credentials that do not involve human-in-the-loop interactions, need strong identifiers for business entities, and for those that require CBOR encoding, and those that leverage the cryptographic agility properties of COSE.
-This document which covers multiple use cases for verifiable credentials will help inform both the required architecture and components, as well as to help frame needs for any clearly defined message formats and/or supporting mechanisms.
+There is a need to more clearly document digital credentials that utilize the issuer-holder-verifier model across various work at IETF, ISO, W3C, and other SDOs.
+This need particularly arises in use cases for verifiable credentials that do not involve human-in-the-loop interactions, require strong identifiers for business entities, call for the benefits of CBOR encoding, or leverage the cryptographic agility properties of COSE.
+This document covers multiple use cases for verifiable credentials that help inform both the required architecture and components, as well as to frame needs for clearly defined message formats or supporting mechanisms.

 # Conventions and Definitions